boilthesea/cleanvid/README.md

-                        pad (seconds) around profanity -e, --embed-subs      embed subtitles in resulting video file -f, --full-subs       include all subtitles in output subtitle file (not just scrubbed) --subs-only           only operate on subtitles (do not alter audio) --offline             don't attempt to download subtitles --edl                 generate MPlayer EDL file with mute actions (also implies --subs-only)
+                        pad (seconds) around profanity -e, --embed-subs      embed subtitles in resulting video file -f, --full-subs       include all subtitles in output subtitle file (not just scrubbed) --fast-index          can improve navigation on some smart tvs by moving the fast seeking index to the start of an mp4 --subs-only           only operate on subtitles (do not alter audio) --offline             don't attempt to download subtitles --edl                 generate MPlayer EDL file with mute actions (also implies --subs-only)